nelknet/Nelknet.Cdktf/README.md

 ```

 Publish whichever packages you need (`dotnet nuget push artifacts/*.nupkg`).
 Consumers can depend on `Nelknet.Cdktf.Core` plus only the provider packages they require.

+The repository also ships a `Release` workflow (Actions tab) that builds, packs, and publishes every package to NuGet.
+Set `NUGET_API_KEY` in your environment or as a repository secret before running it.

 ## Extending the Generator